• Home

 Quick and Easy Vietnamese Sweet and Sour Soup

-This post may contain affiliate links where, at no additional cost to you, we receive a small commission when products are purchased through links on our blog.
-Any money earned from commission helps keep this website sustainable.
+This post may contain affiliate links where, at no additional cost to you, I receive a small commission when products are purchased through those links.
+As an Amazon Associate, I earn from qualifying purchases.
+Any commisions earned helps keep this site sustainable.
+Click here for privacy policy.

 This is a simplified but still flavorful version of my mom’s Vietnamese Sweet and Sour soup and can be ready in under 30 minutes.
 Pineapple is used to sweeten the broth and lemons are used for the sour element.
 Simple and fast to prepare.